anthonyboos559/GVSU-CIS350-T.A.L.A-Systems/docs/software_requirements_specification.md

  3. NFRG3: The user shall only access the database through the provided GUI.
  4. NFRG4: The GUI text shall be clearly readable.
  5. NFRG5: The GUI shall be intuitive to use.
- 6. NFRG6: The GUI shall not have unreasonable delays.
+ 6. NFRG6: The GUI shall not have delays longer than 5 seconds.
  7. NFRG7: The user shall be aware of what the program does.
  8. NFRG8: The GUI shall be compatible with Windows, MacOS, and Linux.
 ### Database Reqs